[?] Subscribe To This Site

 No.

-See foods containing calcium to learn all about the calcium in dairy. osteoporosis diet
+See foods containing calcium to learn all about the calcium in dairy.

 It is interesting to note that people living in Finland, Sweden, Norway and North America consume the highest amount of dairy products in the world and have the highest incidence of osteoporosis!
 Cross-cultural data shows that countries consuming fewer dairy products, with much lower calcium intake than in North America, have much lower incidences of osteoporosis.1